Siberian nuthatch: Phylogeny

 In 2014, Eric Pasquet and colleagues published a phylogeny based on nuclear and mitochondrial DNA of 21 nuthatch species.
-Within the "europaea" group, the white-tailed nuthatch (S. himalayensis) – and hence the white-browed nuthatch (S. victoriae), although not included in the study – appears to be basal, and the Eurasian nuthatch is related to the chestnut-vented nuthatch (S. nagaensis) and the Kashmir nuthatch (S. cashmirensis).
-Indian nuthatch (S. castanea), Beautiful nuthatch (S. cinnamoventris), Burmese nuthatch (S. neglecta) and Siberian nuthatch are not included in the study.
-The "europaea" group is a sister group to the two rock nuthatches, the western rock nuthatch (S. neumayer) and the eastern rock nuthatch (S. tephronota), and these two clades diverged from each other thirteen million years ago.
-In 2020, a new phylogeny was published covering the genus more comprehensively: it includes more than four species mentioned above and uses three mitochondrial and two nuclear genes.
-The three species from South Asia (Indian, beautiful and Burmese nuthatches) are found to be related to the Kashmir nuthatch, but surprisingly, the Siberian nuthatch is recovered in an own branch that is quite distant from the Eurasian nuthatch of which it was long considered a subspecies.
+Within the "S. europaea" group, the white-tailed nuthatch (S. himalayensis) – and hence the white-browed nuthatch (S. victoriae), although not included in the study – appears to be basal, and the Eurasian nuthatch is related to the chestnut-vented nuthatch (S. nagaensis) and the Kashmir nuthatch (S. cashmirensis).
+Indian nuthatch (S. castanea), Chestnut-bellied nuthatch (S. cinnamoventris), Burmese nuthatch (S. neglecta) and Siberian nuthatch were not included in the study.
+The "S. europaea" group is a sister group to the two rock nuthatches, the western rock nuthatch (S. neumayer) and the eastern rock nuthatch (S. tephronota), these two clades diverging from each other thirteen million years ago.
+In 2020, a new phylogeny was published covering the genus more comprehensively; it includes more than four species mentioned above and uses three mitochondrial and two nuclear genes.
+The three species from South Asia (Indian, Chestnut-bellied and Burmese nuthatches) are found to be related to the Kashmir nuthatch, but surprisingly, the Siberian nuthatch is recovered in its own branch that is quite distant from the Eurasian nuthatch of which it was long considered a subspecies.

 The simplified cladogram below is based on the phylogenetic analysis of Packert and colleagues (2014):